tldr-pages/tldr/pages/common/pamtotiff.md

 # pamtotiff

-> Convert a Netpbm image to a TIFF file.
+> Convert a PAM image to a TIFF file.
 > More information: <https://netpbm.sourceforge.net/doc/pamtotiff.html>.

 - Convert a PAM image to a TIFF image: